tonywu6/mdbookkit/docs/src/rustdoc-links/writing-links.md

 Rust allows different kinds of items to [share the same name][namespace] in the same scope.
 In rustdoc (and this preprocessor), you can clarify the kind of item you want to link to using _disambiguators,_ which takes the form `disambiguator@item`.
-For example,
+For example, the following snippet uses the `fn@` and `mod@` disambiguator to distinguish between a function and module of the same name:

 > ```md
 > `tracing_subscriber::fmt` is both a [function][fn@tracing_subscriber::fmt] and a